For this series of posts, we are focusing on those characteristics of wisdom that set the Wise Virgins apart from the Foolish Virgins.

 Humble yourselves in the sight of the Lord, and He shall lift you up.
 (James 4:10)

-Father rewards us with His care, wisdom, and grace (Psalms 138:6; James 4:6), when we humble ourselves, when we pray and seek Him for His direction and help.
-Those who walk with Yahuwah with honesty and humility, in the innocence of a little child, inspire His parental instincts.
-Yet without humility, we will not have the heart of a ‘little child,’ as Yahushua urges us to have (Matthew 18:3,4).
+Those who walk with Yahuwah in honesty and humility, in the innocence of a little child, inspire His parental instincts.
+Yet without humility, we will not have the heart of a ‘little child,’ as Yahushua urges us to have (Matthew 18:3-4).

 As we saw in Entering the Kingdom of Heaven, the lowly, the ‘bending the knee’ quality of humility is absolutely necessary for Yahuwah’s children to begin to know Father, to receive His instructions, and to walk in His blessings.